yasserhous/PCAP-Analysis-with-Wireshark/README.md

 # **Wireshark Malware Traffic Analysis Lab**
+## 📜 Words of Wisdom
+> *This project is for educational purposes, only.
+It is not to be used with ill intent*
 ## **Overview**
 This lab focuses on the analysis of network traffic to identify indicators of infection on a Windows client using Wireshark.
 The analysis leverages a packet capture (PCAP) file sourced from Malware Traffic Analysis, reflecting a realistic malware investigation scenario.
 Throughout the exercise, we examine network traffic, extract pertinent artifacts, and systematically address essential incident response questions.